Sugar … it’s everywhere.

 So, what are we saying ? – Eat the Orange instead of drinking it!

 The ill-effects of a diet riddled with too much sugar are a growing concern.
-It can be linked to many failed diets, as well as problems like fatty liver disease, insulin resistance, diabetes and perhaps even anxiety & mental illness.
+It can be linked to many failed diets, as well as problems like non-alcoholic fatty liver disease, insulin resistance, diabetes and perhaps even anxiety & mental illness.
 It is certainly the culprit behind the troubling child obesity epidemic as well.
 While there are many more, these are a few reasons to consider reducing the amount of sugar we consume.
 If we’re going to make our health & well being a priority we will need to make a Lifestyle Change.
 We will need to pay closer attention to the forms of sugar that we consume.
-Ultimately we should try to eliminate the highly processed versions of HFCS (High Fructose Corn Syrup).
+Ultimately we should try to eliminate the highly processed versions like HFCS (High Fructose Corn Syrup).
 Check out this infographic with some of the names for added sugars.